Orange Cranberry Cream Cheese Thumbprint Cookies

 Line a large baking sheet with wax paper.
 This is where we are going to cool off the cookie dough balls, so use your biggest baking sheet.

 Use a tablespoon cookie scoop to scoop out the cookies.
-Use your hands to roll the dough into balls.
+Use your hands to roll the dough into a smooth ball.

 Place the rolled cookies onto the prepared baking sheet.
 You don’t have to space them out because they will be chilling like this.